segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 For example, many B2B SaaS businesses have users that sign up for their products with a work email address, like `jane.doe@segment.com`.
 However, most Facebook users sign up for Facebook with a personal email only, like `janedoe@gmail.com`.
 If you only provide the work email address, and no other identifiers, then Facebook can't match your user to the Jane Doe Facebook profile.
 This is the case for all identifiers - Facebook must have the identifier somewhere in a user's profile, or else they can't match on it.

-Please note, emails must be in a plaintext format.
+Please note, emails must be in a plain text format.
 Facebook also provides these guidelines for the emails that you send to them: trim leading, trail whitespace, and convert all characters to lowercase.

 ### Do you support LTV audiences?
 Facebook has a feature called [value-based audiences](https://developers.facebook.com/docs/marketing-api/audiences/guides/value-based-lookalike-audiences/){:target="_blank"} where you can send an additional field like LTV, to tell Facebook how to optimize their advertising based on a customer's value.
 Personas does not currently support this feature.